-Procedure Code Allowable Modifiers Service Level Service Description HCSIS Description T2028 (For non-medical Assistive Technology) SE Assistive Technology The purchase or modification of assistive technology for increased functional involvement of individuals in their activities of daily living.
-Assistive TechnologyNon-medical or T2028 SE and UD The purchase or modification of assistive technology for increased functional involvement of individuals in their activities of daily living.
-Assistive Technology - Operating Fee, Non-Medical
+Procedure Allowable Service Service Description HCSIS Description Code Modifiers Level T2028 (For non-medical Assistive Technology) SE Assistive Technology The purchase, modification, or assessments for assistive technology to increase functional involvement of individuals in their activities of daily living.
+Assistive TechnologyNon-medical or

-T2029 (For medical Assistive Technology) SE The purchase or modification of assistive technology for increased functional involvement of individuals in their activities of daily living.
-Assistive TechnologyMedical or T2029 SE and UD The purchase or modification of assistive technology for increased functional involvement of individuals in their activities of daily living.
+T2028 SE and UD The purchase, modification, or assessments for assistive technology to increase functional involvement of individuals in their activities of daily living.
+Assistive Technology - Operating Fee, Non-Medical T2029 (For medical Assistive Technology) SE The purchase, modification, or assessments for assistive technology to increase functional involvement of individuals in their activities of daily living.
+Assistive TechnologyMedical or T2029 SE and UD The purchase, modification, or assessments for assistive technology to increase functional involvement of individuals in their activities of daily living.
 Assistive Technology - Operating Fee, Medical